• Skip to main content

 You’re not in labor if…

-Your contractions are coming in all over the place.
+.
 If you feel waves of discomfort first at 5 minutes, then 10, then 15, it’s likely you’re not in labor yet.
 These could be Braxton Hicks contractions, which can begin in the third trimester.

 As time progresses, your contractions don’t get stronger.
 Many moms-to-be tell us that their experiences with Braxton Hicks were anything but easy.
 But a good indicator of true labor is that your contractions will get stronger, longer, and closer together as time wears on.

-You can walk it off.
+.
 While it’s true that movement and position matter when it comes to easing pain during labor, if you can put a stop to your contractions altogether just by laying down, they’re most likely not contractions at all.
 Many women find relief from Braxton Hicks by laying down on their left sides.
 You may also want to try submerging your belly in a bath.
 However, if you believe your water may have broken, do not attempt a shower or bath before running it by your health care provider, as this may up your chances of infection.

 You may be in labor if…